Japanese plum very valuable for its high frost resistance and very good resistance to fungal diseases.

 Harvest season: late August to early September

-Yeald: high, stable and regular, very productive variety.
-Yield occurs in the 3rd - 4th year after planting.
+Yield: high, stable and regular, very productive variety.
+Yield onset in the 3rd - 4th year after planting.

-Special notes: especially suitable for gardeners for rich fertility, high yields, high frost hardiness and good taste
+Usage: particularly suitable for gardeners due to high yields, high frost resistance and good taste properties

 |Details and Specifications|